 Under a contract entered into on January 1, 2009, Espacio I.T. provides Silicon Smelters (Pty), Ltd. with services including the maintenance and monitoring of the company's network, servers, applications, and user workstations, as well as standard software licenses.
 The contract has a one-year term, subject to automatic yearly renewal, unless terminated with notice three months prior to the scheduled renewal.
 The base yearly amount due under the contact is \$266 thousand, subject to inflation adjustment.
-For the fiscal years ended December 31, 2109, 2018 and 2017, Silicon Smelters (Pty), Ltd.'s obligations to make payments to Espacio I.T. under this agreement amounted to \$254 thousand, \$334 thousand and \$295 thousand, respectively.
+For the fiscal years ended December 31, 2020 and 2019, Silicon Smelters (Pty), Ltd.'s obligations to make payments to Espacio I.T. under this agreement amounted to \$264 thousand and \$254 thousand, respectively.

-Under a contract entered into on May 2, 2016, Espacio I.T. provides the Company with services including the maintenance and monitoring of its network, servers, applications, and user workstations, as well as standard software licenses at Quebec Silicon.
+Under a contract entered into on May 2, 2016, Espacio I.T. provides Quebec Silicon with services including the maintenance and monitoring of its network, servers, applications, and user workstations, as well as standard software licenses at Quebec Silicon.
 The contract has a one-year term, subject to automatic yearly renewal, unless terminated with notice three months prior to the scheduled renewal.
 The base yearly amount due under the contract is \$148 thousand, subject to inflation adjustment.
-For the fiscal years ended December 31, 2019, 2018 and 2017, payments made under this contract to Espacio I.T. were \$138 thousand, \$144 thousand and \$113 thousand, respectively.
+For the fiscal years ended December 31, 2020 and 2019, payments made under this contract to Espacio I.T. were \$141 thousand and \$138 thousand, respectively.

 Espacio I.T. also provides development services to FerroAtlántica under a contract dated July 21, 2017 for enhancements to Gesindus, FerroAtlántica's ERP system, and hosting services in connection with the company's document management system under a contract dated February 22, 2017, both on an ongoing basis.
-FerroAtlántica had transactions with Espacio I.T. under the former contract for the Gesindus development services for the fiscal years ended December 31, 2019, 2018 and 2017 of \$9 thousand, \$58 thousand and \$131 thousand, respectively, and under the latter contract for the hosting services for the fiscal years ended December 31, 2019, 2018 and 2017 of \$197 thousand, \$133 thousand and \$205 thousand, respectively.
+FerroAtlántica had transactions with Espacio

+I.T. under the former contract for the Gesindus development services for the fiscal year ended December 31, 2019 of \$9 thousand, and under the latter contract for the hosting services for the fiscal years ended December 31, 2020 and 2019 of \$101 thousand and \$197 thousand, respectively.